 - Try high tops or trainers with a pencil skirt

-- Wear blue mascara on top lashes and purple on the bottom
+- Wear blue mascara on the top lashes and purple on the bottom

 Deb: Thanks Sue for these fabulous suggestions.
 Ladies, What do you think of the idea of fashion polarity?
 Have you tried it and how is it working out for you?
 Please send me a photo.
 I’d love to see a look you’ve created.

-Sue Donnelly is a certified Image Consultant, who is launching a 21 day course in this topic called The Dressing Up Box.
-Visit Sue’s website to find out how she can help you style your Soul, Spirit and Silhouette.
+Sue Donnelly is a certified Image Consultant, who is launching a 21-day course on this topic called The Dressing Up Box.
+Visit Sue’s website to find out how she can help you style your Soul, Spirit, and Silhouette.